Setting up the project

 npm install ws --save

-Then add a server.js file and create a WebSocket server listening on port 8080.
+Next, create a server.js file and set up a WebSocket server that listens on port 8080.

 let WebSocketServer = require('ws').Server